 650,000,000 & Counting

 According to the World Health Organization, approximately 650 million people live with a disability worldwide.
 In the United States alone, an estimated 2.8 million children age 5 through 15 have a physical or mental disability, and while the U.S. enacted the Americans with Disabilities Act (ADA) in 1990 to protect the equality of disabled people, several industrialized and developing nations all over the world do not have laws to help accommodate the special needs of those with disabilities.
-Even with ADA regulations, a recent survey concluded that in Orange County, California, where the OM Foundation is based, “child care services for young children with special needs are inadequate”.
+Even with ADA regulations, a recent survey concluded that in Orange County, California, where the Project Possible is based, “child care services for young children with special needs are inadequate”.

 Born with cerebral palsy, Bonner Paddock was one of those children.
 But far from being just another statistic, Bonner lived his early years playing sports as if he didn’t have a disability at all and tried to be as normal as everyone else.
 He was not accurately diagnosed until the age of 11, and even received grim news that he might not make it to his 20th birthday.
 As an adult with cerebral palsy, he became the first person with cerebral palsy to reach the summit of the tallest freestanding mountain in the world, Mt.
 Kilimanjaro, unassisted, to demonstrate that life without limits is possible.